CodeShayk/FeatureOne/README.md

 A toggle constitutes a collection of `conditions` that evaluate separately when the toggle is run.
 You can additionally specify an `operator` in the toggle definition to determine the overall success to include success of `any` constituent condition or success of `all` consituent conditions.
 > Toggles run at runtime based on consitituent conditions that evaluate separately against user claims (generally logged in user principal).

-JSON Syntax for Feature Toggle is below
+Below is a serialized JSON representation of a Feature Toggle.
 ```
 {
   "feature_name":{ -- Feature name
-        "toggle":{ -- Toggle details for the feature
+        "toggle":{ -- Toggle definition for the feature

+            "operator":"any|all", -- Logical Operator - any (OR) & all (AND)
-            "operator":"any|all", -- Evaluate overall toggle to true
+                                  -- ie. Evaluate overall toggle to true when `any` condition is met or
-		                  -- when `any` condition is met or `all` conditions are met.
+                                  --     `all` conditions are met.

             "conditions":[{ -- collection of conditions
                 "type":"simple|regex" -- type of condition